 The name(s) of the recovery plans and the specific task that name this barrier as a high priority:

-The California Fish Passage Forum has nine overall objectives.
-This project will help to address: Remediate barriers to effective fish migration.
+This project will help to address these California Fish Passage Forum objectives.: Remediate barriers to effective fish migration.

 Anadromous fish species that will benefit from project: Coho salmon, steelhead/rainbowtrout